Date published: February 18, 2026

 You can find information on the current public charge rules, and resources on the proposed changes.

-- Certain Cuban and Haitian immigrants
+• Certain Cuban or Haitian entrants

 Colorado law says state Medicaid and CHP+ workers and their business partners cannot reveal personal information to ICE for immigration investigation or enforcement.
 It is important to remember that state laws cannot override federal laws.
 Federal law preempts state law when the two disagree.